Properties of stepwise parameter estimation in high-dimensional vine copulas: Simulation Study

 \myparagraph{Number of Parameters and Truncated Vines}

 In many of the investigated models, we encounter settings in which the number of parameters $p$ exceeds the sample size $n$, yet consistent estimation of $\btheta^*$ remains possible.
 This is in line with \cref{theorem_cons_new2}, which does not explicitly require $p_n / n \to 0$.
 Instead, restrictions on the rate of growth of $p_n$ are implicitly imposed, mainly by \ref{A:emp_proc}.
-While the results in \cref{sec:ValAssump} indicate that $p_n^2/n \to 0$ is sufficient for \ref{A:emp_proc}, the simulation study suggests that this restriction can be relaxed in practice.
+While the numerical experiments in the supplement indicate that $p_n^2/n \to 0$ is sufficient for \ref{A:emp_proc}, the simulation study suggests that this restriction can be relaxed in practice.

 Another interesting application of the theoretical results arises in truncated vines with copula dimension $d_n \to \infty$ and a fixed truncation level.
-In this setting, \cref{theorem_cons_new2} only requires $\ln d_n / n \to 0$ under standard conditions. \cref{fig:par_estim_trunc} shows results of a simulation from a Gaussian C-vine with $\theta_t = 1/(t+1)$ ($t=1,2$) that is truncated after the second tree.
-The truncation allows computations in very high dimensions, here up to $d = 2000$.
-Even in such high-dimensional settings, the sum of errors stabilizes at a comparatively small sample size.
+In this setting, \cref{theorem_cons_new2} only requires $\ln d_n / n \to 0$ under standard conditions.
+Simulations from a Gaussian C-vine with $\theta_t = 1/(t+1)$ ($t=1,2$) that is truncated after the second tree indicate that even for $d = 2000$, estimation is unbiased for $n \ge 100$ (see the supplement for an additional figure).